Kodluyoruz/taskforce/csharp-basics/içerikler.md

    - Params (Doğru)
    - Hashtable

-4. Aşağıdakilerden hangisi refereans tipinde bir veri tipidir.
+4. Aşağıdakilerden hangisi refereans tipinde bir veri tipidir?
-   - integer
+   - int
    - struct
    - enum
    - string (Doğru)